Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized?

 So, it’s super important to understand what keywords you are targeting and what you are ranking for.
 This can help you to optimize your listing, but it’s just generally good practice for improving your sales and profits.

 If you aren’t ranking for keywords that you should be, you can go back to your product listing and see if you have included the keyword, if there are any typos or stray punctuation.
+We have a complete guide on Amazon Keywords here.

 Some people have found that changing their keywords in the listing causes their rank to change almost immediately (sometimes within an hour for listings with less history).
 So you can even test your keywords manually by experimenting.
 For example: